-We, the selling shareholders and the underwriters named below have entered into an underwriting agreement with respect to the ADSs being offered by this prospectus supplement.
-Subject to certain conditions, each selling shareholders has severally, and not jointly, agreed to sell, and each underwriter has severally, and not jointly, agreed to purchase, the number of ADSs indicated in the following table.
+We and the underwriters named below have entered into an underwriting agreement with respect to the Notes being offered by this prospectus supplement.
+Subject to certain conditions, we have agreed to sell, and each underwriter has severally, and not jointly, agreed to purchase, the principal amount of the Notes indicated in the following table.
 Goldman Sachs (Asia) L.L.C. and Deutsche Bank Securities Inc. are acting as joint book-running managers of this offering and as the representatives of the underwriters.
 The address of Goldman Sachs (Asia) L.L.C. is 68th Floor, Cheung Kong Center, 2 Queen's Road Central, Hong Kong.
 The address of Deutsche Bank Securities Inc. is 60 Wall Street, New York, New York 10005, United States.